cffiebigc/bci-fb-bot/README.md

 ## Running on localhost

-Make sure you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Run `heroku local` to start bot server on localhost.
+Make sure you have [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and [bundle](http://bundler.io/).
+If you haven't done it before run `bundle install` to install all the required gems and once it finished run `heroku local` to start bot server on localhost.

 Provided you set up your token correctly, you should see something like this:

 ![server starts](./docs/server_start.png)